New Jersey Turnpike: Pennsville Township to Springfield Township

 The turnpike's southern terminus lies at the Delaware Memorial Bridge in Pennsville Township, running concurrently with I-295 and US 40.
-Immediately after an interchange that provides access to Route 49 and US 130, US 40 and the turnpike split from I-295.
-A short distance later, in Carneys Point Township, the turnpike enters an interchange with Route 140 and County Route 540 (CR 540).
+At an interchange that provides access to Route 49 and US 130, I-295 splits from the turnpike.
+A short distance later, in Carneys Point Township, the turnpike enters an interchange with Route 140 and County Route 540 (CR 540); US 40 splits from the turnpike here, using the last exit before turnpike toll.

 Through this section, the turnpike has three northbound lanes and two southbound lanes.
 The turnpike loses its third northbound lane, and continues on with two lanes in each direction and a 65 mph speed limit.
 After crossing over Game Creek, the turnpike reaches the exit 1 toll plaza, where northbound drivers must obtain a ticket, and southbound drivers must surrender their ticket and pay the proper toll.
 Two Express E-ZPass lanes are provided in each direction.
 Paralleling I-295, the turnpike continues east-northeast through rural Salem County with two lanes in each direction.
 After passing under Route 48, the turnpike enters Oldmans Township, where it has the John Fenwick Service Area northbound and the Clara Barton Service Area southbound.
 The turnpike then briefly enters Pilesgrove Township before crossing the Oldmans Creek into Woolwich Township.